 Pure cotton is easy to care for.
 Make sure you read the care label first though.
 Most pure cotton fabrics need nothing more than a machine wash at 30°C. They dry well in a tumble-dryer, or when left to air-dry.
-Lower thread-count cottons are especially good if you need to dry your bed linens inside.
+Lower thread-count cotton is especially good if you need to dry your bed linens inside.
 Able to withstand a hot iron, pure cotton can be ironed to a crisp, smooth finish for a pristine bedroom look.

 1. What does chambray weave mean?

-- Chambray is a plain weave fabric which uses 2 ply yarns in both the warp and weft, making it slightly denser than a normal plain weave fabric but still smooth and lightweight.
+Chambray is a plain weave fabric which uses 2 ply yarns in both the warp and weft, making it slightly denser than a normal plain weave fabric but still smooth and lightweight.
 In chambray fabrics, the weft (vertical) thread is white while the warp (horizontal) thread is marled or fibre dyed.
 Chambray is typically blue, but can be any colour, and is commonly used in men's shirts.
-Chambray doesn't indicate a level of fabric quality but is a reflection of the fabric appearance.
+Chambray doesn't indicate a level of fabric quality but is a reflection of the fabric's appearance.

 2. What does twill weave mean?